 What can be said about The Unspoken King

-The riffs aren’t nearly as technical as their previous albums.
-Most of the technicality has been swapped for melody and mood although there are some shining moments of guitar insanity, notably in the breaks of “Worship Your Demons” and the guitar solo in “Contemplate Regicide.”
-“Silence the Tyants,” one of the strongest songs on the record, has a number of great riffs throughout and an interesting use of keyboards in the bridge, giving it a very dark atmosphere similar to the bleak album cover.
-Despite the overwhelming number of catchy riffs on the album, moments of old Cryptopsy do shine through.
-Tracks like “Leach,” “Bound Dead,” and “The Plagued” feature riffs that would fit right in on Whisper Supremacy
+The riffs aren’t nearly as technical as their technical death-era releases – most of the technicality has been swapped for melody and mood.
+However, there more than a few moments of guitar wizardry, notably the tapping in 'Worship Your Demons' and the solo in 'Contemplate Regicide'.
+'Silence the Tyrants', one of the album's strongest tracks, has a number of excellent ideas throughout.
+It's also one of the few tracks where the keyboards complement the song, giving the bridge a bleak atmosphere, not unlike that of the album cover.
+Despite the abundance of catchy new-school riffs, bits and pieces of old Cryptopsy occasionally shine through.
+Tracks like 'Leach', 'Bound Dead', and 'The Plagued' feature riffs that would fit right in on Whisper Supremacy

 is very tight instrumentally, vocally is where the album falls flat.
-Matt McGachy isn’t a bad vocalist by any means but his style of vocals doesn't really fit with the rest of the band.
-His growls sound similar to Tommy Rogers’ on Between the Buried and Me’s self-titled album and his cleans are just painfully mediocre.
-Speaking of cleans, some vocal melodies on this album are absolutely vomit-inducing.
-The bridge of “Bound Dead” features some cringe worthy nu metal-esque vocals, sections of “Resurgence of an Empire” are difficult to listen to, and the intro of 'The Plagued' made me question whether or not I wanted to live anymore.
-Not all the clean vocals are bad though.
-In fact, they fit quite well on songs like “Leach” and “Contemplate Regicide,” but overall the album would’ve been much better off without them.
+Matt McGachy isn’t a bad vocalist by any means, but his style simply doesn't gel with the rest of the band.
+His growls sound similar to Tommy Rogers’ on Between the Buried and Me’s self-titled album, and his cleans have an ubiquitously awful tone.
+Speaking of cleans, some sung passages on this album are nearly vomit-inducing.
+The bridge of 'Bound Dead' has cringe-worthy nu-metal-esque vocals, sections of 'Resurgence of an Empire' are difficult to listen to because of the poor use of melody, and the intro of 'The Plagued' made me question whether or not I wanted to listen to music anymore.
+Be that as it may, not all uses of clean vocals on The Unspoken King

-Thankfully on The Unspoken King
+The Unspoken King

-and And Then You’ll Beg
+and the underwhelming And Then You’ll Beg

-, The Unspoken King
+, you may find some merit on The Unspoken King